shadowman-lab/Ansible-Config/SNOW/readme.md

 #### 3) Create a Job Template

-Create a playbook in your repo utilzing your new Ansible collection referencing the apppropriate modules from https://galaxy.ansible.com/servicenow/servicenow.
+Create a playbook in your repo utilzing your new Ansible collection referencing the apppropriate modules.
 When creating your job template, ensure you select the ServiceNow credential that you created.

 Congratulations!
 You can now have AAP reach out to SNOW to query and update records!